GreyS3c/SIGINT-SAK/README.md

 In addition to the host device, the user will require a RTL-SDR BLOG V3 and WiFi Adapter capable of monitor mode, as well as a panel WiFi antenna capable of receiving 2.4GHz and 5.0GHz signals.
 For more information on these as well as requirements specific to Raspberry Pi 4/4B or bootable USB-Flashdrive builds, be sure to check out my blog post here.

 ## Installation Process
 main.sh serves as the central script to build and configure the tool kit.
+Through this process, it will disable services, modify your systems cromfile twice (the final time to remove added files) and execute various scripts associated with the project.
+As such, it must be run as root.
 Below is a general overview of the installation process.
 | Step | Process |
 | --- | --- |
 | 1. | Execute main.sh |